-An MCC VIRTUAL TV EVENT: a benefit play-reading of the show that launched MCC in 1987.
+An MCC VIRTUAL BENEFIT READING: an encore of the thrilling reading of the play that launched MCC in 1987.

 MARISA TOMEI, OSCAR ISAAC, AND PATRICK BREEN

 How do we sustain the human spirit, hope and love in the face of a plague?
 We’ve been here before, in history and on the MCC stage.
 In 1987, Alan Bowne’s Beirut launched MCC Theater’s one-act festival.
 A play to remember, and one that is as relevant today as ever.
 Set in a dingy Lower East Side apartment in the 1980s, Beirut follows the story of Torch (played by Oscar Isaac), a young man who is in quarantine after testing positive to a nameless disease.
 His girlfriend (Marisa Tomei, reprising her award-winning role from 1987), refuses to leave him isolating alone.
 It’s raunchy, it’s real, it’s poetic; and it reminds us of the power of stories, and their role in fostering hope, solidarity and documentation of extraordinary times.